About AIMer

 - Key generation is simple and fast.

-- AIMer provides a granular trade-off between the execution time and the signature size.
+- AIMer provides a trade-off between the execution time and the signature size.

 - AIMer is resistant to the reuse of the public randomnesses such as iv and salt.